15rih/Division/README.md

-open source script(s) - soon more.
+open source script(s) - soon more. --[[THIS IS BARELY UPDATED AND WILL BE DISCONTINUED SOON IONLY WORK ON THIS WHEN IM BORED]]--

 **Bubble Gum Simulator Features:**